 How to Read Draw Statistics 2014 and Earlier

 Why is the format so hard to read?
 The Hunting Recap information was originally compiled for internal use by CPW staff.
 It was not designed for external use by the public.
-However, much of this information is very valuable to hunters, so we now make this data available to Colorado's hunters.
+However, much of this information has been valuable to hunters, so we make this data available as a public service.

 Example with explanation

 In explaining how to interpret these data, we'll use hunt code – EE07601A from the 1999 Elk Recap Hunt Summary as our example.

 On the far left under Hunt Code, it says - EE076O1A.
 This means elk, either sex, unit 76, 1st season, archery.
 Under Quotas, it says Reg (regular, resident license), LOwn (landowners), NRes (non-residents), Yth (youth).
 Notice that a total of 125 licenses were issued under this hunt code.
 Under No. Apps (# of applicants) is the number of people who applied for this license as their 1st choice and 2nd choice - 684 had it as 1st choice, 148 had it as 2nd choice.
 The next 2 columns are Public/Land Owner, which lists the number of people who applied, broken down by category: 315 residents applied, 362 non-residents, no youth, 4 resident landowners, and 3 non-resident landowners.

 |||Quotas ||No. Apps|| Public||Land Own |